sushanthk-262/openvino_build_deploy/demos/fix_your_posture_demo/README.md

 # Fix Your Posture demo with OpenVINO™

-This project demonstrates head pose estimation using OpenVINO models.
-It detects faces, keypoints, and estimates head pose angles (yaw, pitch, roll) to provide feedback on neck posture.
+This project utilizes OpenVINO for real-time head pose estimation, detecting faces, keypoints, and head angles (yaw, pitch, roll).
+It helps monitor neck posture and provides feedback to prevent poor posture habits while using a computer.

 ## Features